breakfastquay/dataquay/README.txt

   http://breakfastquay.com/dataquay/

-This is version 0.9.1 of Dataquay.
+This is version 0.9.5 of Dataquay.
 Note that this is a pre-1.0 release and the API is still subject to change.

-Dataquay is simple to use and easy to integrate.
-It is principally intended for use in Qt-based applications that would like to use an RDF datastore as backing for in-memory project data, to avoid having to provide application data-specific file formats and to make it easy to augment the data with descriptive metadata pulled in from external sources.
+Dataquay is principally intended for use in Qt-based applications that would like to use an RDF datastore as backing for in-memory project data, to avoid having to provide application data-specific file formats and to make it easy to augment the data with descriptive metadata pulled in from external sources.
 Dataquay is also intended to be useful for applications whose primary purpose is not related to RDF but that have ad-hoc RDF needs for metadata management.

 Dataquay does not include the datastore implementation itself; instead it is a wrapper around either Redland (http://librdf.org) or Sord